-Firstly, for this to work correctly, you should make sure you're already signed-up to a video meeting conference service such as Zoom or Google Meets.
+Firstly, for this to work correctly, you should make sure you've already signed up for a video meeting conference service such as Zoom or Google Meets.
 We recommend Zoom for this to flow efficiently for your customers and students.

-Secondly, you should setup a scheduled meeting inside your service, as you will need to get the meeting URL which will later be pasted into your classes online settings.
-Take a look at some typical settings which Zoom offers below when scheduling a meeting, such as video hosting for hosts and participants, along with recurring date settings.
+Secondly, you should set up a scheduled meeting inside your service, as you will need to get the meeting URL which will later be pasted into your class online settings.
+Take a look at some typical settings which Zoom offers below when scheduling a meeting, such as a video hosting for hosts and participants, along with recurring date settings.

-Recurring Meetings - Zoom provides you the option to add recurring meetings using the checkbox shown in the screenshot below, which is just below the date options.
+Recurring Meetings - Zoom provides you with the option to add recurring meetings using the checkbox shown in the screenshot below, which is just below the date options:

 Once you have scheduled your event, either with Zoom or any other service, you will need to get the meeting URL to use within your class settings - this can be sent to your customers, and will also be used to show your meeting inside the customer portal.
 An example below shows how we can get this meeting URL with Zoom.

-Now it's time make enable online settings for your class, where your customers can join them inside their portal, and where you can also send bulk emails out with information on how they can join (automatically).
+Now it's time to enable the online settings for your class, where your customers can join them inside their portal, and where you can also send bulk emails out with information on how they can join (automatically).

-Once you have entered those important details, click on the save button in the bottom right hand corner.
-After you have completed those steps, you may send invites to the customers which are associated with the class, simply by clicking on the send invite to customers button.
+Once you have entered those important details, click on the Save button in the bottom right-hand corner.
+After you have completed those steps, you may send invites to the customers who are associated with the class by clicking on the send invite to customers button.
 The email will look similar to the screenshot below.
-You will see the customer has a choice to either login to their portal (to get the best experience with Zoom), or to click on the URL below if they're not registered on the portal, or if they're having technical difficulties.
+You will see that the customer has a choice to either log in to their portal (to get the best experience with Zoom) or to click on the URL below if they're not registered on the portal, or if they're having technical difficulties.